Inventrom/boltiot-arduino-helper/README.md

 5. Press ok and the library is loaded to your arduino ide.

 # Examples
+Remeber to go through the Examples packaged along with this library.
+They contain a better explaination of how to use the Command Response modle for this library.
 ## Interfacing via hardware serial port
 ```
 #include <BoltIoT-Arduino-Helper.h>